Illinois vacation rental tax guide

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Registering with state tax authorities

 Before you can begin collecting taxes on your short-term rental in Illinois, you’re legally required to register with the Illinois Department of Revenue.
-You can register online.
-Once you’ve registered, you’ll receive a certificate of registration and taxpayer ID as well as instructions on filing your lodging taxes.
+You can register online to receive a certificate of registration and taxpayer ID.
 You may also be required to register with local tax authorities.

 Do I need to form an LLC?

 In Illinois, you don’t need to form an LLC to register with tax authorities.

 Short-term rental operators in Illinois should be aware of the local regulations that apply to them, including rules covering: